colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-1.md

 ### Directory Structure

-First, create a directory where you'll write the code the game.
+First, create a directory where you'll write the code for the game.
 I suggest naming it "four-in-a-row".

 Then, create this directory structure in the "four-in-a-row" project: